sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/mdcb-components.md

 - Tyk’s open source analytics purger that can be used to export transaction logs from the Tyk deployment to the visualisation tool or other data store of your choice

 ### Tyk Developer Portal
-- The access point for your API Consumers where you publish your API catalogue(s) and they obtain API keys.
+- The access point for your API Consumers where you publish your API catalog(s) and they obtain API keys.

 ### Redis
 - An in-memory data store used as a database, cache and message broker.
 We use it as pub/sub broker for inter-Gateway communication, and as a cache for API configurations, keys, certificates, and temporary store for analytics records.